halilduygulu/cassandra-tools/README.md

 --------

 This repo also has support for running your stress machines.
 The workflow I was using was the following
 1. Launch stress instances
 2. Set hostfile.txt in stress/hostfile.txt with the IP address of stress machines
 3. Bootstrap stress machines with stress 2.1 code and yaml files
 4. Use csshX to view all the stress machines in multiple terminals
 5. Tweak yaml files and re-push stress to test various configs

+A note on stress is that there is a 70MB compiled stress tarball included so rather than push that up on every node I'll run

+    fab -u ubuntu installstress

+which will install stress on a single node (if just one is in your hostfile) then create an AMI of that node to launch more stress boxes to make things a bit faster.

 ### csshX ###